bgcasey/code_standards/README.md

 ### Function body

-The body consists of the actual code that implements the function.
-Each major step should include a numbered comment explaining its purpose.
-This makes it easier for users to understand the function and debug any issues.
+The function body contains the code that implements the function.
+Each major step in the code should include a numbered comment explaining its purpose.
+This helps users understand the function and makes debugging easier.

 **Recommended structure for a function:**